fatihak/RFID-Record-Player/README.md

 **Disclosure:** The links above are affiliate links.
 I may earn a commission from qualifying purchases made through them, at no extra cost to you, which helps maintain and develop this project.

+## 3D Print Files

+The .3MF files for printing the enclosure and other parts of the Record Player are available here: [RFID Record Player 3D Files](https://www.patreon.com/posts/148251861)

 ## Wiring Diagram

 <img src="./docs/images/wiring_diagram.png" />